History:

 Second, they aspired to work in a manner that welcomed all—that acknowledged and amplified the voices of people and communities that lived along rivers, whether those rivers were pristine and crystal clear, or polluted and uninviting.

 As founder and current board chair Tim Carlson eloquently stated, “If you want a healthy river system, you must invest in it, return to monitor your success for quite a long time and adapt if necessary.”
 For this group of professionals, river conservation was a passion and a labor of love, not to be abandoned anytime soon.
+And to do that, expertise and money, and lots of it, was required.

-That’s when the idea for Forever Our Rivers Foundation was formed.
 The goal was a foundation that leveraged money from multiple sources—to help address the funding gap for conservation—which is in the billions.
 The money raised would then be granted to high-performing local nonprofits that were doing excellent, impactful work on the ground and in the water.
 After a few years of careful strategic planning, the Foundation’s first Community Grants were successfully awarded.
 Land along streams and rivers was conserved, native trees and grasses were planted.
 Kids were gifted the opportunity to spend time in nature, being mentored and learning about macroinvertebrates.
 Wetlands were being restored.

 The Walton Family Foundation, who has spent tens of millions of dollars over fourteen years to support the Colorado River basin, noticed Forever Our Rivers and in 2020 generously granted over $1.5 million dollars to create a second grant program, the Southwest Rivers Stewardship Fund.
-This initial investment, along with bountiful donations from many individuals and businesses, supports restoration in four ecologically significant tributaries to the Colorado River—the Dolores River in Colorado, the Escalante River in Utah, and the Gila and Verde Rivers in New Mexico and Arizona.
+This initial investment, along with bountiful donations from many individuals and businesses, supports restoration in four ecologically significant tributaries to the Colorado River—the Dolores River in Colorado, the Escalante River in Utah and the Gila and Verde Rivers in New Mexico and Arizona.

 About: